FABIAN WENDT

 My main research interests are

-1) the justification of basic economic-political institutions like private property, taxation and the welfare state; 2) normative questions that arise under circumstances of political disagreement, including the morality of making compromises in politics and the ideal of public justifiability; 3) political authority and legitimacy.
+1) the justification of the practice of private property and its distributional implications; 2) the nature and justification of political authority and state legitimacy; and 3) political morality beyond justice, in particular the morality of making compromises in politics and the ideal of public justifiability.
 I won the 2017 Sanders Prize in Political Philosophy for my paper "Rescuing Public Justification from Public Reason Liberalism".

 Picture